How to Get a Contractor License in California

 - The licensing exam: The California Contractor License Exam is administered by CSLB.
 You'll need to score at least 72% on each section to pass.
 Study materials and practice exams are available from most education providers.

-- Ongoing requirements: Once licensed, you'll need 0 hours of continuing education every 2 years.
+- Ongoing requirements: Once licensed, you'll need no continuing education hours every 2 years.
 No continuing education required for general contractor renewal.

 How Much Does a Contractor License Cost in California?